Add inline references to Linear issues

 See Issue Relations to set blocking, blocked, and other relations

 While in a description or comment, type Issue ID then Space to reference an issue in descriptions and comments.
 You can also use the shortcut Cmd/Ctrl . to copy the ID.
 It will create a hyperlink to the issue that when hovered shows you the referenced issue's title and assignee.
 Typing the Issue ID then Enter will leave it as plaintext.

 Referencing an issue will automatically create a relation to the referenced issue, which will show up in the issue details sidebar.

-If you don't know the exact ID, type # followed by the team ID to launch an inline search in the text editor.
+If you don't know the exact ID, type @ or followed by the issue ID to launch an inline search in the text editor.
 Continue typing the issue number or a word in the title to find the issue, then press enter.
 This will add the hyperlinked issue ID inside of the description or comment.

 To reference an issue without creating a relation, you can copy and paste or type the issue ID in the description then press Enter instead of Space.